Marxian class theory: Prediction of socialist revolution

 Marx predicts revolution in capitalist society into socialist society because of eventual discontent.
 The socialization of labor, in the growth of large-scale production, capitalist interest groups and organizations, as well as in the enormous increase in the dimensions and power of finance capital provides the principal material foundation for the unavoidable arrival of socialism.
 The physical, intellectual and moral perpetrator of this transformation is the proletariat.
 The proletariat's struggle against the bourgeoisie inevitably becomes a political struggle with the goal of political conquest by the proletariat.
-With the domination of the proletariat, the socialization of production cannot help but lead to the means of production to become the property of society.
+With the domination of the proletariat, the socialization of production cannot help but lead to the means of production becoming the property of society.
 The direct consequences of this transformation are a drop in labor productivity, a shorter working day, and the replacement of small-scale unified production by collective and improved labor conditions.

 Capitalism breaks for all time the ties between producer and owner, once held by the bond of class conflict.
 Now a new union will be formed based on the conscious application of science and the concentration of collective labor.

 He also extended this redistribution to the structure of power in families.
 Marx imagined that with socialism women's status would increase, leading to the break-up of the patriarchal family.

 "Modern industry, by assigning as it does, an important part in the socially organized process of production, outside the domestic sphere, to women, to young persons, and to children of both sexes, creates a new economic foundation for a higher form of the family and of the relations between the sexes… Moreover, it is obvious that the fact of the collective working group being composed of individuals of both sexes and all ages, must necessarily, under suitable conditions, become a source of human development; although in its spontaneously developed, brutal, capitalistic form, where the laborer exists for the process of production, and not the process of production for the laborer, that fact is a pestiferous source of corruption and slavery."
 (Capital, Vol. I, Chapter 13).